WELCOME TO ORRVILLE MIDDLE SCHOOL

 % Letter Grade

 It is the student's responsibility to know where he/she stands in a course at any given time.
-If you fall behind, seek help through scheduled times with your teacher or counselor.
+If you fall behind, seek help through scheduled times with your counselor or teacher.

-ELIGIBILITY STANDARDS FOR STUDENTS IN GRADES 7- 8 (OHSAA BYLAWS)
+NEW ATHLETIC ELIGIBILITY STANDARDS FOR STUDENTS IN GRADES 7-8 (OHSAA BYLAWS)

 A student enrolling in the seventh grade for the first time will be eligible for the first grading period regardless of the previous academic achievement.
 Thereafter, in order to be eligible, a student in grade 7 or 8 must be enrolled in school the immediately preceding grading period and received passing grades during that grading period in a minimum of five of those subjects in which the students received grades.